bobtfish/bobtfish.github.io/source/_posts/2015-03-29-terraform-from-the-ground-up.markdown

 categories: terraform, aws, devops
 ---

-I've been playing around with Terraform a bunch recently, and I'm pretty [excited](https://twitter.com/bobtfish/status/581905067948797952) about [0.4.0](https://github.com/hashicorp/terraform/blob/master/CHANGELOG.md#040-unreleased).
+I've been playing around with [Terraform](https://www.terraform.io/) a bunch recently, and I'm pretty [excited](https://twitter.com/bobtfish/status/581905067948797952) about [0.4.0](https://github.com/hashicorp/terraform/blob/master/CHANGELOG.md#040-unreleased).

 However at the moment, the examples leave quite a lot to be desired.
-So for my own learning and entertainment, I've created a set of example terraform modules, and a simple example that you should be able to clone and run.
+So for my own learning and entertainment, I've created a set of example Terraform modules, and a simple example that you should be able to clone and run.

 <!-- more -->

-## What's exciting in terraform
+## What's exciting in Terraform

 One of the [pull requests](https://github.com/hashicorp/terraform/pull/1319) [I've been watching](https://github.com/hashicorp/terraform/pull/1080) [https://github.com/hashicorp/terraform/pull/1076](around ASGs) / etc were merged recently, [fixing Tags on ASGs](https://github.com/hashicorp/terraform/issues/932) which I use at work for the [puppet ENC](https://docs.puppetlabs.com/guides/external_nodes.html), and the [support for ~/.aws/credentials](https://github.com/hashicorp/terraform/pull/1049) files is almost ready.